coetry/digitalpsychology.io/src/pages/scarcity/index.md

 ## Studies

+Women are more attracted to men who are in a relationship than to single guys ([Parker & Burkley, 2009](http://www.sciencedirect.com/science/article/pii/S0022103109001048?via=ihub)).
+It seems when something is limited or unattainable, it becomes more attractive.

 One study shows that people value cookies more highly if they're scarce.
 Some participants were given a glass jar with ten cookies, while others only received two.
 In another condition, where the number of cookies was reduced from ten to two, participants rated these cookies the highest. ([Worchel, Lee & Adewole, 1975](http://psycnet.apa.org/record/1976-03817-001))

+Scarcity tactics tend to be more effective when targeted at customers who have greater than average need for uniqueness. ([Lynn, 1991](http://scholarship.sha.cornell.edu/cgi/viewcontent.cgi?article=1181&context=articles))

 ## Examples